MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 .. literalinclude:: makefile.yaml
     :language: yaml
     :linenos:
-    :lineno-start: 129
+    :lineno-start: 134
-    :lines: 129-
+    :lines: 134-

-In the BAM pipeline, the term 'Target' is used to refer not to a particular sample (though in typical usage a target includes just one sample), but rather one or more samples to processed together to generate a BAM file per prefix (see above).
+In the BAM pipeline, the term `Target` is used to refer not to a particular sample (though in typical usage a target includes just one sample), but rather one or more samples to processed together to generate a BAM file per prefix (see above).
 A sample included in a target may likewise contain one or more libraries, for each of which one or more sets of FASTQ reads are specified.

 The following simplified example, derived from the makefile constructed as part of :ref:`bam_usage` section exemplifies this: